Skyzeala/Soulgun/README.md

 	Run the configure script in the parent directory: ../configure Compile and install SDL: make; make install
 	Do the same for SD2L_image

+To download Soulgun

-	Then in the Soulgun directory, compile Soulgun with this command: make lab
+	In the directory of your choice, enter this command: git clone https://github.com/ChangeitlaterJACK/Soulgun Then in the Soulgun directory, compile Soulgun with this command: make lab Soulgun can then be run with the following command: ./Soulgun.exe

 ## Build instructions Windows